 - After 10 minutes, return the infused cream to the stove and simmer over medium heat.
 As soon as the cream is heated, strain it into the bowl of chocolate.
 Let it stand for 5 minutes then stir with a whisk until smooth.
 Allow to cool and then refrigerate.

-- For variation, one can replace the spices with any other essence or flavour as per taste.
+- One can replace the spices with any other essence or flavour as per taste.

 THE FOODHALL COOKBOOK